 The BEACON Instructional Model ensures lessons are well structured and focussed on key concepts.
 The key elements motivate students to participate and achieve success.

 Beginning with a signal and maintaining a consistent routine in lessons is an effective way to establish structure and expectations in the classroom.
-This practice involves using a specific signal, such as a chime or a phrase, to indicate the start of a lesson and gather students’ attention.
-Once the signal is given, students know to focus their attention on the teacher and prepare for the lesson ahead.
+This practice involves using a specific signal, such as a chime or a phrase, to gather students’ attention.
+Once the signal is given, students know to focus their attention on the teacher and engage.

 Using Explicit learning Intentions and Success Criteria ensures teachers and students understand the purpose of the lesson and what is expected, providing a clear focus for learning.
 They also provide a framework for effective feedback, as students can compare their work against the success criteria to identify areas for improvement.